linsuxin/Harvard-remote-RA/README.md

 ### Week 5
-1. Reproduce [HWGQ](https://github.com/zhaoweicai/hwgq) with pytorch (If you want to join in one paper now, you should do this.)
+1. Reproduce [HWGQ](https://github.com/zhaoweicai/hwgq) with TensorFlow (If you want to join in one paper now, you should do this.)
 2. Write HWGQ layer in HWGQ with Cuda.

 #### Extensive Reading (Compulsory):